muratk5n/thirdwave/en/README.md

 Roe vs Wade is overturned..
 There are too many Catholics in the SCOTUS.
 Someone needs to do something about that.
-They go to church such cock..
+They go to church suck cock..
 They go hoem suck cock...
 And now they go to work they still suck cock.
 Even Italians aren't this repulsively Roman anymore..
 C'mon